-There's plenty of materials for us to help you keep your participants informed about the platform (emails & reminders), how to use Brella for the first time, and to make the most out of it.
+There are plenty of materials for us to help you keep your participants informed about the platform (emails & reminders), how to use Brella for the first time, and how to make the most out of it.
 But to make their experience smooth, as an organizer, you must be proactive in your communications, and the best place to start is by checking our recommended plan.

 - Sponsors carousel booth empty

-The feeling of an empty booth is not a good experience, and it leads to losing interest in the brand by not seeing any effort on showcasing their services/products.
-Our booths use iframe technology, and it gives much room to play with links, images and other materials to make an attractive booth.
+The feeling of an empty booth is not a good experience, and it leads to losing interest in the brand by not seeing any effort in showcasing their services/products.
+Our booths use iframe technology, and it gives much room to play with links, images, and other materials to make an attractive booth.

-- Event organizers out to be reached by participants
+- Event organizers are out to be reached by participants

 Last but not least!
-We all have experienced that moment when something is not working or the information is unclear.
-When participating in an event, it can translate to lose time finding solutions and missing out on sessions or important meetings. 😱
+We all have experienced that moment when something is not working, or the information is unclear.
+Participating in an event can translate to lose time finding solutions and missing out on sessions or important meetings. 😱

-Creating a team for your event to take care of attendees urgent questions it's highly valued.
-Our recommendation is to use the virtual booths to make your own Help Desk and add the contact info in different channels, for example, in your event's communication emails and website.
+Creating a team for your event to take care of attendees' urgent questions it's highly valued.
+Our recommendation is to use the virtual booths to make your Help Desk and add the contact info in different channels, such as your event's communication emails and website.

 Visuals & Comparatives

 To understand why communication is relevant and helps your event performance.
-The below comparative shows how events with similar conditions had different results by implementing a good communications plan and being proactive, and how the lack of it can be seen through the attendees' interaction and feedback afterwards.
+The below comparative shows how events with similar conditions had different results by implementing a good communications plan and being proactive.
+The lack of it can be seen through the attendees' interaction and feedback afterward.

 👉 Pre-event - Engagement